ruidfigueiredo/MemorizeADeck/README.md

 Demo project for ElectronCGI.

-This game/application is a port of a Windows Store application named [Memory Ace](https://www.microsoft.com/en-us/p/memory-ace/9wzdncrddbtd?activetab=pivot:overviewtab).
+This game/application is a port of a Windows Store application named [Memory Ace](https://www.microsoft.com/en-us/p/memory-ace/9wzdncrddbtd?activetab=pivot:overviewtab) that can run in Windows, Linux and Mac.

+This animation was captured in Linux:

 ![Memory Ace running on Linux](memory-ace-ubuntu.gif)